-This is the simplest cake to make and is deliciously light yet moist.
-It‘s incredible adaptable and that‘s what I love the most about this recipe.
-I make many variations of this cake and if you‘re not a lover of almond feel free to omit the almond extract and just go for plain vanilla.
+This is just about the simplest cake to make, and is deliciously light yet moist.
+It‘s also incredibly adaptable – I make many variations of this recipe.
+If you're not a lover of almond, feel free to omit the almond extract and just go for vanilla.
 You could also take out the ground almond and use more flour in its place.

-It‘s made in two bowls and takes mere minutes to put together.
-It could be made in round tins and layered if you wish.
-But the simplicity of the cakes recipes reflects on its presentation too.
+This cake takes mere minutes to put together, and could be made in round tins and layered, if you like.
+But the simplicity of the recipe is reflected in its presentation, too.

-If I am feeding a crowd I like to make the cake and frosting ahead, and just before serving I slather on the frosting and serve it in the middle of the table with an arrear of various toppings for guests to choose from.
-This one has fresh sliced peaches and little thyme leaves, but any fresh fruits are delicious combined with toasted nuts or coconut chips.
-If it‘s for a birthday I might add pretty sprinkles.
+If I'm feeding a crowd, I like to make the cake and frosting ahead, and slather on the frosting just before serving.
+I place it in the middle of the table, with an array of various toppings for guests to choose from – and if it's for a birthday, I might add some pretty sprinkles.

 SERVES: